Q: Will I receive a confirmation?

 Q: What should my child bring to camp?

-A: Day campers require soccer boots, tennis shoes, shin guards, soccer ball, rain jacket, sunscreen, towel, and swimsuit (Half Day campers do not go swimming).
-Residential campers will need to bring bed linens, blanket, pillow, alarm clock, any medications and toiletries.
+A: Day campers require soccer boots, running shoes, shin guards, soccer ball, rain jacket, sunscreen, towel, and swimsuit (Half Day campers do not go swimming).
+Residential campers will bring all the above plus soccer gear/socks for 9 sessions, bed linens, blanket, pillow, alarm clock, medication, toiletries, and optional money for camp store and late meal food.

 Q: Do I need a Ball?